ncatlab/nlab-content/pages/2/4/4/0/442/content.md

 In fact these criteria are necessary and sufficient:

-+-- {: .num_theorem}
++-- {: .num_theorem #RecognizingAConcreteCategoryAsAlgebrasOverALawvereTherey}
 ###### Theorem

-A [[concrete category]] $U: C \to Set$ is a category of algebras over a Lawvere theory iff $U$ is monadic and preserves filtered colimits.
+A [[concrete category]] $U: C \to Set$ is a category of algebras over a Lawvere theory iff $U$ is [[monadic functor|monadic]] and preserves [[filtered colimits]].

 =--

-Another characterization is Birkhoff's HSP theorem.
+Another characterization is [[Birkhoff's HSP theorem]].
 In this case one is given a class of structures of a *given* set of (single-sorted) finitary operations, and one would like to know if the class is exactly one that is axiomatized by universally quantified equations.
 The HSP theorem gives necessary and sufficient conditions: this is so if

 * (H) The class is closed under homomorphic [[images]],